michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.7.8 =
+- Added the `Toggle Status` bulk action for the Auto-insert listing table.
+- Tweaked UI by not displaying some action links and bulk actions in the drop down list in the trash view of the listing table.
 - Fixed an issue that unit status was not properly updated when an action link is clicked.
-- Added the `Toggle Status` bulk action for the Auto-insert listing table.

 = 3.7.7 - 10/29/2018 =
 - Tweaked the visual of unit status and updating indications in the unit listing table.